dscpinheiro/cloud-messages-api/README.md

 ```

 ## API Documentation
 This project uses [Swagger](https://swagger.io/) to generate the API docs, and the Swagger UI is available at the root of the web application.
-All operations are listed, along with their status codes and required parameters (if any).
+All operations are listed, along with their descriptions, status codes, and required parameters (if any).

 ![SwaggerUI](images/swagger.png)